 Part 3 — Port areas and property of port authorities

-24. Port areas
+24. Port areas defined

 (1) A port consists of the area or areas described in relation to that port by order made by the Governor and published in the Gazette.

 (2) The Governor may, by order published in the Gazette, amend the description of a port so as to —